 The current salary multiple between the highest paid officer (the Chief Executive) and the median rate for all officers within the scope of this policy is currently 8.89:1.
-This is a small decrease from the ratio set out within the 2014/15 statement of 9.08:1.
+As of January 2016, this is unchanged from the ratio set out within the 2015/16 statement.